 Action plans for equality and diversity

 All public institutions in Norway are obliged to promote gender equality and diversity through active, targeted and planned work.
 They must also give a yearly account of their efforts.
-In addition, EU is introducing a new policy making Gender Equality Plans (GEPs) an eligibility criterion for funding.
+In addition, EU and Research Council of Norway is introducing a new policy making Gender Equality Plans (GEPs) an eligibility criterion for funding.

 On this site we first present the national policy instruments on how universities, university colleges and research institutes are expected to work with gender equality.
 We then present the European Commission's Horizon Europe criteria for Gender Equality Plans (GEPs) and lastly we list the Norwegian higher education institutions' action plans.